RESTRICTIONS

 History

 The definition in SHLOBJ.H, as supplied with the SDK for Windows Vista (January 2007), announces that SHRestricted “has been deprecated in favor of” SHWindowsPolicy.
 The replacement, though favoured, is not yet documented and may be in transition, but there is at least the suggestion that the present and past RESTRICTIONS, as of Windows Vista, are all that ever will be.
+Indeed, the Windows Vista service packs do not change the list of recognised restrictions, and Windows 7 discontinues one.
 The new function, and the slightly older SHWindowsPolicyGetValue, represent each Windows policy by a 128-bit GUID.
 Some restrictions, arguably the most meaningful, already have policy identifiers to use with these new functions.

 Documentation